 In a nutshell, if you’ve had symptoms of sciatica for a long time our brains and other “central” structures can actually change.
 Unfortunately, this can be a change for the worse as it may allow the leg symptoms to easily perpetuate…your brain views it as its “new normal”.

 Referred pain is a difficult concept to simplify.
 Generally speaking, a part of your spine can send a pain signal down your leg, but not necessarily along the nerve.
 The reason this happens stems all the way back to when we were just a collection of dividing cells…obviously, a little beyond the scope of this blog!
-The take home point with referred pain is that the nerve is not necessarily carrying the pain signal continuously down the leg; treatment should be focused to the damaged tissue at the spine.
+The take-home point with referred pain is that the nerve is not necessarily carrying the pain signal continuously down the leg; treatment should be focused on the damaged tissue at the spine.

-As with any condition, the treatment for sciatica will depend on a number of individual factors.
+As with any condition, sciatica treatment will depend on a number of individual factors.
 The treatments offered by our physiotherapists and chiropractors include laser therapy, acupuncture, manual treatments like spinal adjustments or mobilizations, soft tissue therapy (like active release technique) or the use of modalities like interferential current (IFC).
-For more information about our services or the approach that might be right for you, feel free to contact us at email@example.com.
+For more information about our services or the approach that might be right for you, feel free to contact us at firstname.lastname@example.org.